Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Framework

-To synthesize these expert outputs, we employ two task-specific gating networks, $\psi_0$ and $\psi_t$, which generate soft attention weights for the base and treatment-aware representations:
+The Deconfounded Causal Representation (DCR) module employs a Multi-gate Mixture-of-Experts (MMoE) architecture~\cite{MMOE2018} to encode input features $\mathbf{x}_i$ into disentangled latent embeddings.
+We instantiate three distinct groups of MLP-based experts: \textit{Base} ($\mathbf{H}_i^b$), \textit{Shared} ($\mathbf{H}_i^s$), and \textit{Treatment} ($\mathbf{H}_i^t$) experts, which capture global baseline preferences, treatment-invariant confounders, and intervention-sensitive features, respectively.

-The final disentangled representations, $\mathbf{u}_{i}^0$ and $\mathbf{u}_{i}^t$, are constructed through a weighted combination of expert outputs.
-Crucially, we apply a Stop-Gradient ($\mathsf{SG}$) operator to prevent gradient leakage between conflicting objectives while allowing information flow through the shared experts:
+To synthesize these representations, task-specific gating networks ($\mathbf{g}_{i}^0$ and $\mathbf{g}_{i}^t$) generate soft attention weights.
+We construct the final disentangled embeddings, $\mathbf{u}_{i}^0$ and $\mathbf{u}_{i}^t$, using a Stop-Gradient ($\mathsf{SG}$) operator to prevent gradient leakage between conflicting objectives while allowing information flow through shared confounders:

-where $\mathbf{H}_i^{(\cdot)}$ denotes the stacked matrix of expert outputs for the respective group.
-This architectural design enforces the structural assumption that base CTR and treatment response are correlated via shared confounders ($\mathbf{H}^s$) yet possess distinct generative mechanisms.
-Consequently, $\mathbf{u}_{i}^0$ is fed into the Base CTR Tower to estimate $p_0(\mathbf{x}_i)$, while $\mathbf{u}_{i}^t$ serves as the input for the Heterogeneous Treatment Effect Net (HTENet) to model the heterogeneous treatment effect.
+Consistent with Definition \ref{def:latent_ucate}, $\mathbf{u}_{i}^0$ is fed into the Base Tower to estimate the counterfactual baseline $p_0(\mathbf{x}_i)$, while $\mathbf{u}_{i}^t$ enters the Heterogeneous Treatment Effect Net (HTENet) to directly estimate the Latent Unit CATE $\eta(\mathbf{x}_i)$.

-To explicitly enforce the disentanglement of confounding factors (which influence global outcomes) from treatment-specific heterogeneity (which drives uplift), we introduce an orthogonal regularization constraint.
-Following FlexTENet~\cite{curth2021inductive}, let $\mathbf{\Theta}_{l}^{b}$, $\mathbf{\Theta}_{l}^{t}$, and $\mathbf{\Theta}_{l}^{s}$ denote the weight matrices of the $l$-th layer for the basic, treatment, and shared expert groups, respectively.
-To prevent task-specific experts from degenerating into redundant replicas of the shared subspace, and to ensure they capture distinct informational signals, we impose the following orthogonality penalty:
+Furthermore, to explicitly enforce the disentanglement of confounding factors from treatment-specific heterogeneity, we impose an orthogonality penalty~\cite{curth2021inductive} across all distinctive expert pairs:

-where $\|\cdot\|_F^2$ denotes the squared Frobenius norm.
-This regularization minimizes the correlation between the parameter spaces of different expert groups, thereby encouraging the learning of orthogonal and non-overlapping feature representations.
+where $\mathbf{\Theta}^l_{(\cdot)}$ denotes the $l$-th layer weight matrix of the respective expert group, $\mathcal{P} = \{(b, s), (t, s), (b, t)\}$, and $\|\cdot\|_F^2$ is the squared Frobenius norm.
+This constraint minimizes the correlation between the parameter spaces of different expert groups, encouraging the extraction of strictly non-overlapping causal representations.